Víðimýrarkirkja Turf Church in North-Iceland - is it the most beautiful of them all?

 There were plans of knocking this beautiful turf church down and building a concrete church in its place, but fortunately, Matthías Þórðarson, Director of the National Museum of Iceland, fought for its existence.
 This beautiful church has belonged to the National Museum of Iceland since 1936 and is a part of the museum's Historic Buildings Collection.

-There is a legend connected to Víðimýrarkirkja church, written in Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason.
+There is a legend connected to Víðimýrarkirkja church, written in Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason.
 It goes like this:

 "Mt.
 Móðólfsfell is the name of a mountain peak by Vatnsskarð or in the mountains in the vicinity of Vatnsskarð.
 There is a cave in the mountain, but its opening is now blocked by collapsing rocks.